UNIVERSITY OF WISCONSIN River Falls

 Award recipients will be announced at the University Staff Holiday Luncheon in December.

-The endowment was established to generate an annual award to develop, through education and/or training, a university staff employee's career at the UW-River Falls.
+The endowment was established to generate an annual award to develop, through education and/or training, a University Staff employee's career at UW-River Falls.
 The amount granted is to be used to support direct or indirect costs associated with career development.
 Examples of direct costs may include educational tuition and workshop/conference fees (relating to career development).
 Examples of indirect costs may include textbooks, special equipment, and software.

-Applicants must be a university staff permanent, project, or recurring temporary employee at the University of Wisconsin-River Falls.
-Applicants must fill out the Sally Margis University Staff Development Award Form and provide a statement of intent, limited to two pages, which includes the following information:
+Applicants must be a University Staff permanent, project, or recurring temporary employee at UW-River Falls.
+Applicants must fill out the Sally Margis University Staff Development Award Form and provide a statement of intent, limited to two pages, that includes the following information:

 * Funds must be used within one year from the date of the award.
 Costs must be incurred directly by the employee and cannot be used for expenses that have been charged to or initially paid by the university.

-The Sally Margis Award Committee and the University Staff Senate will review submissions and make recommendations to the chancellor, who will make the final decision.
-The award may be divided among multiple candidates.
+The Sally Margis Award Committee and the University Staff Senate will review applications and make recommendations to the Chancellor who will make the final decision as to recipients.
+The award may be divided among multiple recipients.